Akyiaa/ECS522U-GUI-Weather-App/README.md

 #### Timetable-Specific
 The app shows the weather for certain times specified by a pre-entered timetable.
 On days where there are no events on the timetable, or after all events on the timetable have been completed, the normal hourly forecast is shown.

-### Extra weather information
+#### Extra weather information
-Extra information for the hourly forecast can also be viewed when you click on the forecast icon.
+Extra information for the hourly forecast can also be viewed when you click on the forecast icon.\
+Averaged extra weather information shown for events on the timetable

 ### Possible Future Additions
-🌩️Extra averaged weather information shown for events on the timetable\
 🌩️Ability to import personalised Timetables